 bepress is committed to web accessibility for all, regardless of ability or disability.
 We work continually to improve the accessibility and usability of Digital Commons, informed by web accessibility standards.
 Accessibility is an ideal and responsibility that we share with our scholarly community.
-We collaborate with the administrators at CWRU Commons to make this website and its contents as accessible as possible.
+We collaborate with the administrators at Scholarly Commons @ Case Western Reserve University to make this website and its contents as accessible as possible.

 Accessibility Measures at bepress

 Accessibility is a product development priority at bepress, and full standards compliance is represented on our product roadmaps.
 We promote awareness of accessibility principles among our employees, providing opportunities and resources for them to further develop web accessibility expertise.
 We maintain a dedicated internal accessibility team to evaluate, support, and improve web accessibility on our platforms.